-If a candidate dies after the deadline for declarations of candidacy and before the polls close on Election Day:

-- The election is cancelled in that municipality, and - A new election process begins for that municipality.
+If a candidate dies after the deadline for declarations of candidacy and before the polls close on Election Day, the election is cancelled in that community, and a new election process begins for that municipality.

-Elections Nunavut destroys all the old ballots if a new election is called.
+All the old ballots are destroyed if a new election is called.